johnlemonse/homebridge-telldus/README.md

 When running against local, your devices get new IDs.
 IDs will now start with 1 instead of a large number as in Live.
 Use "local_id" instead of "id" in `unknown_accessories` for local.
 You will see IDs printed when starting up homebridge the first time

+Also note that if you have a device with a temp sensor, they will have the same id!
+Which means that you need to differentiate them by setting `"type": "device"` for the device, and put no `"type"` definition for the sensor, see [#56].

 ## Device configuration